sebvey/sebvey/README.md

 <h1 align="center">Hi 👋, I'm Sebastien</h1>
 <h3 align="center">A passionate Data Engineer from France</h3>

-- 🌱 I’m currently improving my skills on Data Engineering thanks to Le Wagon Data Engineer Post Bootcamp Path
+- 🌱 I’m currently improving my skills on Data Engineering thanks to Le Wagon Data Engineer Post Bootcamp Path.

+By now, you can see the pysnake repository, a python version of the snake game, done during the Wagon Bootcamp.
+This app was coded when we were presenting our project proposal for the two final weeks of the bootcamp.
+The project was to develop an AI playing the game, and trained with reinforcement learning.
+It hasn't been selected but will soon be done as a personal challenge.

+Interesting in the pygame repo :
+- Class implementation
+- package management and installation in python

-- 📫 How to reach me **sebvey@gmail.com**
+📫 How to reach me : **sebvey@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">